Instrument of Government (1809): Description

 The Instrument of Government established a separation of powers between the executive branch (the king) and the legislative branch (the Riksdag of the Estates).
 The King and Riksdag possessed joint power over legislation (article 87, constitutional law in articles 81-86), while the Riksdag had sole power over the budget and state incomes and expenses (articles 57-77) including military burdens (article 73).
 While the king's power was somewhat reduced compared to the enlightened absolutism of Gustav III, the new document did allow the king to take a more active role in politics than the 1720 Instrument of Government which had been in force during the Age of Liberty.

 Originally, ministers were politically responsible solely to the king, who appointed and dismissed them.
 However, they were legally responsible to the Riksdag and a special court (Riksrätten) according to a special statute and to law in general if they committed legal offences (articles 106 and 101-102).

+General Affairs Committee

+The General Affairs Committee was the highest decision-making body in Sweden after the king from 1789 to 1809.
+The committee was formed on 15 May 1789, when the Council of State was dissolved.
+This took place after the introduction of the Act of Association and Security after the Riksdag of 1789.

+It was to handle all the matters previously examined by the Council of State, and fell under the areas of War, Civil, Trade and Finance, or Ecclesiastical Expeditions.
+It consisted of the state secretaries of the expeditions, the chancellor, and six additional council members.
+After the matter had been decided in the committee, which initially included the king, they were ratified as government decisions with the king's signature.